codefeedr/epoch-alignment/README.md

 - `test` to run the tests
 - `clean` to clean
 - `scalafmt` to format according to project guidelines
+- `scalafmt::test` to check if format according to project guidelines

 ### From IntelliJ